 At a minimum, you’ll need a 3-inch (80mm) telescope; this size will only work under the darkest sky conditions (more on that below), so if you have access to a larger telescope with more power, that’s a better choice.

-From our list of the best stargazing telescopes, we recommend the following for a Messier Marathon:
+From our list of the best stargazing telescopes, I recommend the following for a Messier Marathon:

 2. Find the Right Location